virtualtam/sparklemuffin/docs/src/developers/contributing.md

 This will ensure:

 - the improvement or feature is aligned with the project's goals;
-- contributed code is on-par with
+- the contribution's quality is on-par with the SparkleMuffin codebase.